bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The example below is compiled in Kibana v.5.5.1.

 It illustrates the average time of echo-responses by IPs per a selected period of time (e.g. 1 min).
-As you can see, different nodes have different average time of response.
+As you can see, different nodes have different average response times.
 Some nodes respond faster than others.

 .. figure:: _static/Kibana.png
+   Picture 8

 Many other parameter combinations can be implemented to view the results.